nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 file fswlogger.c.
 A file of this name must be in the inclusion path for the compiler, as defined by --Ixxxx compiler option parameters.

+`NON_INTERACTIVE`

+This option disables interactive (stdin-based) command loops in admin utilities (ionadmin, bpadmin, ltpadmin, etc.) and test programs.
+When defined, these programs will only accept commands from configuration files, not from interactive terminal input.
+Define this option when stdin is not available, such as on embedded systems without a console.

+This switch is independent of FSWLOGGER.
+A crewed mission may use FSWLOGGER for flight software logging while still allowing interactive operation of admin utilities by human operators.

+Note: Prior to this change, FSWLOGGER implicitly disabled interactive mode.
+These concerns are now separated—FSWLOGGER controls only logging redirection, while NON_INTERACTIVE controls interactive mode availability.

 `FSWCLOCK`

 This option causes the invocation of the standard time function within